Top Gear: How ex-All Black reignited provincial rugby battlers

 The pain of eight winless NPC seasons – and the unrestrained joy of ending a 54-game competition losing streak – are highlighted in a new TV show going behind the scenes of New Zealand rugby's most-remote provincial team.

-East Coast Rising follows the Ngāti Porou East Coast rugby throughout its 2021 Heartland Championship campaign.
+East Coast Rising follows the Ngāti Porou East Coast rugby team throughout its 2021 Heartland Championship campaign.

 The four-part show is the brainchild of award-winning Pango Productions chief executive Bailey Mackey, and will make its small-screen debut on Thursday night on TVNZ 2.